joobumjin/joobumjin/README.md

   * Currently, I'm wrapping up research on a Graph Convolutional Network which attempts to better predict stem cell function and maturity and unify multiple distinct models into a single multitasking one!

-Feel free to reach out to me at my email [first].[last]@gmail.com!
-I'd love to talk about work, jobs, or just chat about representation learning.
+Feel free to reach out to me at my email [first].[last]@gmail.com.
+I'd love to talk about work, jobs, or just chat about ML!

 <!--
 **joobumjin/joobumjin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.